Avichelverma/ObieBrokerApp/README.md

 ```
 #### Running Server
 **To run the express server locally:**
 Before starting local express server.
 First make sure to start MongoDB server and keep it running.
-Secondly, Drop the ObieTestDB and run the following command to start the script and server using `npm start`.
+Secondly, Drop the ObieTestDB, and after that run the following command to start the script and server using `npm start`.
+This will run the preprocessing script first, and then express server.
 ```
 mongod // to run MongoDB server cd api